Menopause and Digestion Issues: why you really shouldn’t stress over it

 Can hormone imbalance cause digestive problems?

 Not only do our reactions to stress become a bit more extreme, our ramped-up cortisol has the add-on effect of slowing down digestion of food.
-That can lead to a host of digestive disorders like gas, constipation, and bloating.
-(Oh my.)
+That can lead to a host of digestive disorders like gas, bloating and constipation in menopause (Oh my.)

 But like so much of menopause, you don’t have to simply endure the symptoms.
 Where once there was estrogen, now there are lifestyle changes.